 Cloudy days are especially risky if you’re at the beach, in the pool, or near the snow, as these are all surfaces where light can reflect and bounce onto your skin… meaning those sneaky rays are hitting your skin twice.
 In certain circumstances, sun rays can even reflect off the edges of clouds and intensify their light and causing additional skin damage.

 The great news is that you don’t have to slather on a thick drugstore sunscreen to protect your skin these days.
 Skincare companies have caught on to the importance of sun protection, and formulations that range from powdered sunscreens to moisturizers to makeup primers and even foundations now contain SPFs.
 Our favorite, of course, is the SLMD Skincare Daily Moisturizer with SPF 15.

-So whether it’s a hazy day at the beach, you’re hitting the slopes during the winter months, or you’re simply running errands around town, it’s imperative that you apply a broad spectrum (UVA/UVB) sunblock with a suitable SPF.
+So whether it’s a hazy day at the beach, you’re hitting the slopes this winter, or you’re simply running errands around town, it’s imperative that you apply a broad spectrum sunscreen to protect you from UVA and UVB rays.
 And beyond that, make sure an SPF is a part of your daily skincare routine!